Skip to main content

 • SMO 1: Quality Assurance

-ICPAI on an annual basis holds a quarterly meeting with the Board of Directors of the IOB to receive a detailed and thorough report on the quality assurance reviews and publishes a summary of the report on the Institute’s website.
+ICPAI on an annual basis holds a quarterly meeting with the Board of Directors of the IOB to receive a detailed and thorough report on the quality assurance reviews and publishes a summary of the report on the institute’s website.

-Furthermore, the new suite of Quality Management standards that became effective in 2022 will require significant change management for regulators and firms.
-To support auditors in the jurisdiction for the implementation of the standards, ICPAI is encouraged to closely follow the developments and publication of implementation support materials, raise awareness of its members about the forthcoming change, and update its educational programming to ensure that its members are sufficiently prepared for the application of the standards once they become effective.
+Furthermore, quality management standards that are in the process of being adopted in Israel will require significant change management for regulators and firms.
+To support auditors in the jurisdiction for the implementation of the standards, ICPAI is encouraged to translate and share implementation support materials, raise awareness of its members about the forthcoming change, and update its educational programming to ensure that its members are sufficiently prepared for the application of the standards once they become effective.

 Current Status: Review & Improve